top of page

 WHERE CAN I LEARN MORE ABOUT YOUR METHODS AND PHILOSOPHY?

 We cannot recommend highly enough the book When Children Love to Learn, edited by Elaine Cooper.
 We hope it sparks in you a vision for the possibilities for the future of our educational system, as it has in us.
 Charlotte Mason's writings at AmblesideOnline Education Is...
-(Simply Charlotte Mason) Dr. Christopher Perrin's An Introduction to Classical Education View free educational videos by Classical Academic Press Sarah Mackenzie's Teaching From Rest is a must read for any home educator
+(Simply Charlotte Mason) Dr. Christopher Perrin's An Introduction to Classical Education and The Scholé Way Sarah Mackenzie's Teaching From Rest is a must read for any home educator Karen Glass’s Know and Tell outlines the usefulness of narration

 HOW MUCH IS SCHOOL TUITION?